jwmurraycmu/microsoft-365-docs/microsoft-365/managed-desktop/service-description/DeviceRegistration.md

 2. Optionally, you can add an **Order ID** or **Purchase ID** for your own tracking purposes.
 There are no format requirements for these values. {possibly mention where one can view/sort/search those later?
 Autopilot uses them.} {Let's stay silent on this for now.}
 3. Select **Register devices**.
 4. The system will add the devices to your list of devices on the Devices blade, marked as Registration Pending.
-5. Registration typically takes less than 10 minutes, and when successful the device will show as "Setup needed" meaning it's ready and waiting for an end-user to start using.
+5. Registration typically takes less than 10 minutes, and when successful the device will appear labeled **Setup needed** meaning it's ready and waiting for an end-user to sign in for the first time.

 [//]: # (Can we offer any kind of estimate of how long to expect this to take?)
 [//]: # (I Like this idea.
 Added something above.)
+[//]: # (depends on the # of devices?)

 You can monitor the progress of device registration on the main **Microsoft Managed Desktop - Devices** page.
 Possible states reported there include: